tmmota/Vue.D3.tree/README.md

 This component is responsive and will adjust to resizing.
 In order for this to work properly, you must define for this component or its parent weither:
   * a height or a max-height
-  * or a width or a max-width.
+  * or a width or a max-width

 Failing to do so may result in a component whose size that will keep increasing.